 But for situations where you need the brush to look more like a stamp, or scattered throughout your image, you will need to adjust the spacing.

-4. Scattering
+3. Scattering

 You can change brush scattering on the Scatter slider in the Scattering section of Brush Settings.

 Scatter spreads out the brush tip shapes across the canvas.
-So rather than keeping the shapes positioned next to each other, they will be arranged in different locations in relation to one another as you increase the Scatter percentage.
+So, rather than keeping the shapes positioned next to each other, they will be arranged in different locations in relation to one another as you increase the Scatter percentage.

-5. Count
+4. Count

 You can combine Scatter with Count.
-The count will increase the frequency your brush is painted and they will be scattered at the same percentage you determined for the brush tip in the Scatter slider.
+The count will increase the frequency your brush is painted, and they will be scattered at the same percentage you determined for the brush tip in the Scatter slider.

 There are lots of other settings you can adjust to customize your brush.
-I’d suggest you to play around with them because the possibilities are endless.
+I’d suggest you play around with them because the possibilities are endless.

 How To Turn An Image Into A Brush In Photoshop

 As mentioned earlier, the only requirement for an element to be turned into a brush is that the object must be black and the background must be white.
 Thus, you can manipulate any image to meet these requirements.
-I will show you how to do this now with these clouds.

-Once you have your image on the canvas, go to the Channels panel, located beside the Layers panel.
+Once you have your image on the canvas, go to the Channels Panel, located beside the Layers Panel.

 From the channels panel, pick the channel that has the most contrast.
 In my case, that was the red channel.

-Then, duplicate the chosen layer by dragging it to the plus sign icon at the bottom of the Channels panel.
+Then, duplicate the chosen layer by dragging it to the plus sign icon at the bottom of the Channels Panel.

-As you can see, the image above needs a few adjustments, since the background is not black enough.
 To adjust your image tones, keep the target channel selected and then go to Image > Adjustments > Levels.

-Alternatively, press Control + L (Win) or Command + L (Mac) to bring up the levels panel.
+Alternatively, press Control + L (Win) or Command + L (Mac) to bring up the Levels window.
+In the Levels window, you will need to adjust the Input Levels.

 Notice that there are three arrows under the Input Levels histogram.
 The dark arrow on the left controls the dark pixels.
 The middle arrow controls the mid-toned pixels, and the white arrow controls the bright pixels.
 Thus, as we want to make the background black and the object white, we need to adjust the black and white sliders.